Table of Contents

 You will need an electric guitar, an amplifier, a couple of good instrument cables, and some picks.
 This will get you started in a way that will provide the right volume and tone.
 Some other recommended items are a good tuner, guitar strap, stand, and case.
 This will help you protect your investment.

-This article will explore the different pieces of gear needed to properly play the electric guitar.
+This Killer Rig article will explore the different pieces of gear needed to properly play the electric guitar.

 Equipment Needed to Play Electric Guitar

 To get started playing the electric guitar, you need equipment.
 This consists of a number of items to amplify the guitar and provide the right volume and tone.
-Some can be optional, like the tuner, depending on your experience level.
-But this will help keep it exciting and motivating!
+Some are optional, like the tuner, depending on your experience level and if you have one that you use online.

 So what do you need for an electric guitar?
 To make it work properly and have the best electric guitar setup for beginners, you will need these items listed below.